connectjunkie/homebridge-beoplay/README.md

     ]

 The values to supply are the `id` value for the input in the Beoplay API.
 As per for the `inputs` values, the inputs supported by your device can be found by browsing to the following URL path on your device: http://x.x.x.x:8080/BeoZone/Zone/ActiveSources/

-Ensure that you don't exclude inputs that you may use - if an excluded input is later used outside of Homebridge (for example AirPlay or Bluetooth) then the value will display incorrectly in the Home app, and the input on your device may be changed to one you have defined.

 ## Speakergroups parameter